Norfolk Gardens & Designed Landscapes

 Lancelot ‘Capability’ Brown is often referred to as the father of landscape architecture, and the Norfolk Gardens Trust brings to print for the first time a detailed study of his work in their county.
 This book is written to coincide with the 300th anniversary of Brown’s birth, and contains over 135 colour maps, paintings and photographs.
 It will appeal to those interested in these historical Norfolk landscapes and the families who lived there.
 For Brown’s devotees wishing to learn more about his contribution to the English Landscape Movement in eighteenth-century Norfolk, his surviving plans and a contract are described in full and contemporary and subsequent evidence examined, to determine what design elements and features were built and which of these have survived today.

 Humphry Repton in Norfolk

 In 2016 the research group began to look at all the sites in Norfolk thought to be associated with Humphry Repton.
-To commemorate the bi-centenary of Repton’s death in 1818, their findings have been written up to into a richly illustrated, new book, which will be published in late May 2018.
+To commemorate the bi-centenary of Repton’s death in 1818, their findings have been written up to into a richly illustrated, hardback book, published in May 2018.
 This publication includes all the paintings and sketches from his seven Norfolk Red Books and numerous other examples of Repton’s artwork from public and private collections.
 For comparison with Repton’s style and methods, the last chapter looks at the work by Loudon, Haverfield and the Kennedys in Norfolk in the same period.